entzik/status-machina/README.md

 To change the transaction propagation mode you must set the ```statusmachina.spring.transactionPropagation``` property to the desired value.
 This is expected to be a numeric value, as defined in the ```org.springframework.transaction.TransactionDefinition``` interface.

 The transaction isolation level defaults to ```ISOLATION_DEFAULT```.
-You can change it using the ```statusmachina.spring.transactionIsolation``` property using numeric values defined in the ```org.springframework.transaction.TransactionDefinition``` interface, but I strongly recommend you only do that only if you know very well what your doing.
+You can change it using the ```statusmachina.spring.transactionIsolation``` property using numeric values defined in the ```org.springframework.transaction.TransactionDefinition``` interface, but I strongly recommend you only do that if you know very well what your doing.